 Professionals who use Microsoft Excel to keep track of their tasks or activities can use the tool’s Bar Chart feature to convert their data table into a Gantt.
 See a detailed tutorial that explains how to build an Excel Gantt chart and format it to look clean and easy to follow.

-Primarily designed for editing copy, Microsoft Word does have some graphic tools too that enable users to create basic Gantt charts and other visuals.
+Although primarily designed for editing text content, Microsoft Word has some graphic tools that enable users to also create basic Gantt charts and other visuals too.
 This step-by-step tutorial explains how to build a Gantt chart in Word using the tool’s Stacked Bar feature, along with some customization tips to make the graphic stand out more.

 One of the most commonly used tools for presentations to high-level audiences, PowerPoint can prove useful for making a simple Gantt chart as well.
 Although it doesn’t have a built-in Gantt feature, the program does allow you to create such a graphic by formatting a Stacked Bar chart.
 Click below to see exactly how to do so.